My dad pulled his rally-red 1973 Plymouth Satellite station wagon to the curb of our home at 42 Norwood Avenue. He checked the odometer and got out.

-Nevertheless, after an uneasy start, I fell into a crowd of similar geeks and freaks: Paul, my big nosed Italian gumba; Eugene, the well-off nerd who somehow scored a girlfriend before any of us; Shams, a quiet Indian boy we all suspected was Hindu, or maybe Muslim; and then Howard and Bernie, a Laurel and Hardy duo who were inseparable.
+Nevertheless, after an uneasy start, I fell into a crowd of similar geeks and freaks: Paul, my big nosed Italian gumba; Eugene, the well-off, skinny, blond bespectacled nerd who somehow scored a girlfriend before any of us; Shams, a quiet Indian boy with a wickedly perverted sense of humor; and then Howard and Bernie, a Laurel and Hardy duo who were inseparable.

 Once I got over the initial embarrassment, I actually began to excel.
 Sister Kelly, the kindly reading teacher, let me work on my own in the back left corner of the class.
 I plowed through the entire year’s curriculum by January so she let me read any of the paperback novels stashed in a bookcase right behind my desk.
 I spent the next six months reading Asimov, Bradbury, Heinlein, and Verne.
 My mind exploded with new ideas and I began my first tenuous forays into writing short stories and poems.
 With my parent's impending divorce, and the misery it was spreading through our family, it provided me with a positive outlet for my angst.